moinakg/pcompress/README.md

 for Password Based Key generation.
 A unique key is generated per session even if the same password is used and HMAC is used to do authentication.

-NOTE: This utility is Not an archiver.
-It compresses only single files or
-      datastreams.
-To archive use something else like tar, cpio or pax.

 Links of Interest
 =================